A doctoral thesis must provide new knowledge and in this way take research forward.

 A doctoral thesis presents the results of research and at the same time provides evidence of a doctoral student's ability to formulate and solve disciplinary or academic problems, to be an independent researcher.

 Experimental and clinical disciplines In experimental and clinical subjects, the individual doctoral student's own opportunities for choosing a subject are rather limited.
-Admission to a third-cycle programme in these faculties often entails being offered the chance of becoming the member of a research project that is already in progress, and being given an appropriately dimensioned research assignment.
+Admission to a third-cycle programme in these faculties often entails being offered the chance of becoming a member of a research project that is already in progress, and being given an appropriately dimensioned research assignment.
 In these cases the student must be prepared to adapt the subject of the thesis to the projects being carried out at the department.